They say…

 Jaipur was also featured in BEER August 2008 as part of a piece about beers for summer outdoor drinking and in the Beer Sellers piece on Westholme Store.

-Note: Kelly Ryan, who earned his brewing reputation at Thornbridge brewer before returning to his native New Zealand to work at Epic, tells me he was encouraged to apply for the Thornbridge job partly by reading this piece.
+Note: Kelly Ryan, who earned his reputation at Thornbridge brewer before returning to his native New Zealand to work at Epic, tells me he was encouraged to apply for the Thornbridge job partly by reading this piece.

 ABV: 5.9 and 7.7 per cent